KAadi2023/hash-tag/README.md

 Welcome to our Social Media UI Web Application!
 This project is developed using React (JavaScript), Vite, and Material-UI, providing a sleek and responsive user interface for a seamless social media experience.
 Additionally, the application comes with a unique feature of both Dark and Light modes to cater to different user preferences.

+<h5>This project is deployed through netlify and live on this link " https://tag-aadi.netlify.app/ " .you can see by following this link</h5>

 ## Features

 - **React**: Built with the powerful React library, ensuring a robust and efficient user interface.